ninibe/netlog/biglog/README.md

                              +------------------+
 ```

-Readers will transparently jump through segments until their buffer is full or EOF is reached, they can be instantiated to start in any give offset with an specific entry in the index, if an embedded offset it requested the reader will start in the previous known offset position.
+Readers will transparently jump through segments until their buffer is full or EOF is reached, they can be instantiated to start at any give offset with a specific entry in the index, if an embedded offset is requested the reader will start in the previous known offset position.

 Based on these 2 readers, BigLog provides another 2 higher abstractions, Scanner and Streamer.
 [See the godocs](https://godoc.org/github.com/ninibe/netlog/biglog).